Eurovision Young Musicians 2022

 Musicians representing nine countries with EBU membership participated in the contest, with Austria and host country France returning.
 Eleven countries, namely Albania, Estonia, Greece, Hungary, Israel, Malta, Russia, San Marino, Slovenia, Spain and the United Kingdom, decided to not participate in this edition after having taken part in the previous contest in 2018.
 Although initially not included on the list of participants, it was later revealed that Croatia would still take part.
-The winner was the Czech Republic, represented by musician Daniel Matejča, marking the country's first win in the competition and at any Eurovision event since Eurovision Young Dancers 2003.
+The winner was the Czech Republic, represented by musician Daniel Matejča, marking the country's first win in the competition and at any Eurovision event since being awarded the youth jury prize at the Eurovision Young Dancers 2003.

+2020 contest

+A 2020 contest was initially planned to take place in Zagreb, Croatia on 21 June 2020 to coincide with World Music Day, however, in March 2020 it was postponed indefinitely as a result of the COVID-19 pandemic.
+The future of the contest remained uncertain until 3 February 2022 when the Norwegian broadcaster NRK and later the Belgian broadcaster RTBF confirmed that there would be a 2022 edition.

+Broadcasters that confirmed their presence at the 2020 contest until its postponement were: Croatia (HRT), Czechia (ČT), Estonia (ERR), Germany (WDR), Greece (ERT), Malta (PBS), Norway (NRK), Poland (TVP), Slovenia (RTVSLO), Sweden (SVT) and Ukraine (UA:PBC).
+Among them, Estonia, Greece, Malta, Slovenia and Ukraine did not make an appearance at the 2022 contest.

+Croatia and Sweden had already selected their entrants for the 2020 contest prior to postponement; Croatia selected Ivan Petrović-Poljak, who would be reselected to represent the country at the 2022 contest, whilst Sweden selected Tekla Nilsson, who would not compete in 2022.
+Slovenia selected its representative after the contest was postponed, having selected Sebastijan Buda, but Slovenia did not compete at the 2022 edition.

 Location

-A 2020 contest was initially planned to take place in Zagreb, Croatia on 21 June to coincide with World Music Day, however, it was postponed indefinitely as a result of the COVID-19 pandemic.
-The future of the contest remained uncertain until 3 February 2022 when the Norwegian broadcaster NRK and later the Belgian broadcaster RTBF confirmed that the upcoming edition would be held in Montpellier, France on 23 July 2022.

-The event took place during the annual summer festival, Festival Radio France Occitanie Montpellier, and this was the first time that France had hosted the contest.
+The event took place in Montpellier during the annual summer festival, Festival Radio France Occitanie Montpellier, and this was the first time that France had hosted the contest.
 The selected venue was the Corum, a building that houses both a conference centre and an opera house (Opéra Berlioz), and is located in the centre of the city in southern France.
 The last time that France hosted a Eurovision event was the Junior Eurovision Song Contest 2021 in Paris.